EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 = How do I change the order of the tabs? =
 To change the order of the custom tabs use the up and down arrows to the right of the Tab Title.

+= How do saved tabs work? =
+Saved tabs are tabs (title & content) that you can define in one central location (the settings page) and then apply to as many products you would like.
+If you update the tab from the settings page, the changes will take effect for all products using that tab.

+= How do I add saved tabs? =
+To add a saved tab, go to the 'Custom Product Tabs for WooCommerce' page found in the Settings menu.
+Add a title and content, and save the tab.

+= How do I apply a saved tab? =
+To apply a saved tab to a product, click the 'Apply a Saved Tab' button above the tab and choose which tab you would like to apply.

+= What does overriding a saved tab do? =
+When using a saved tab on the product page, a checkbox appears with the message 'Override saved tab.'
+If you click this checkbox (and save), the tab will no longer be affected by updates to the saved tab.

+= Why does the WYSIWYG editor default to the 'Visual' tab? = This was added in version 1.5 to support the dynamic adding and removing of the wp_editor/WYSIWYG editor.
+Without this setting, the WYSIWYG editor does not load the correct toolbar and the editor can potentially break.

 = Does the custom tab data get exported with the standard WooCommerce product data? = Yes!
 Since v1.4 we've added the necessary hooks and filters to ensure the custom tab data is exported with all of the other standard WooCommerce data.
 This ensures a smooth transition of products between sites.

 == Changelog ==

+= 1.5 - November 23rd, 2016 =
+* Version 1.5 includes a brand new feature - saved tabs - as well as a number of bug fixes, style tweaks, code clean-up, and comments
+* Saved Tabs: A new settings page has been added for users to create / update / delete saved tabs (see FAQ for more information)
+* Saved Tabs: On the product edit page, a new button ('Apply a Saved Tab') has been added that allows you to choose one of your saved tabs and apply it to the current product
+* Custom Tabs section of the edit product page is now responsive
+* Adding a new tab initializes a new wp_editor (WYSIWYG) instead of a plain textarea
+* Added warning message when two tabs have the same title
+* Tabs with empty titles are no longer shown on the product page
+* Added ability to remove the first tab
+* Adding, moving, and removing tabs works as expected when the user's 'Visual Editor' option is checked
+* On the product & settings pages, WYSIWYG editors will default to the visual tab (this helps prevent errors with dynamic wp_editor generation)
+* Added a filter `yikes_woocommerce_default_editor_mode` that can change the default-to-visual-tab behavior (use at your own risk!)
+* Updated the 'How To' text, and slight modification to the style
+* Changed the JavaScript methods controlling how tabs were added, deleted, and moved up/down
+* Cleaned up and commented on all PHP and JavaScript files
+* Added proper i18n, with languages/ folder, .pot file, and `load_plugin_textdomain` hook
+* Incremented version #

 = 1.4.4 - March 1st, 2016 =
 * Re-named the tab ID's to support URL's with query args (eg: http://www.example.com/shop#tab-reviews)